 Close.

-embodying complex behaviors,
+complex behaviors,

 such as autonomy,

-in soft machines through
+in soft matter through

-mechanical and fluidic interactions.
+mechanical and fluidic

 Academic trajectory